TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/PortSwigger/WEB Cache(poisoning).md

 send the request until the payload is finally cached by the server ( hit )

-# 2.Web cache poisoning with an unkeyed cookie
+# 2. Web cache poisoning with an unkeyed cookie
 This lab is vulnerable to web cache poisoning because cookies aren't included in the cache key.
 An unsuspecting user regularly visits the site's home page.
 To solve this lab, poison the cache with a response that executes `alert(1)` in the visitor's browser.

 1. In Burp, go to "Proxy" > "HTTP history" and study the requests and responses that you generated.
 Notice that the first response you received sets the cookie `fehost=prod-cache-01`.